Summer University Prague 2013Charles University Prague

 The majority of doctors and pharmacists speak English.
 If you need any help, the university will help you to find a GP, a dentist or a specialist – and we are ready to accompany you in case you wish our assistance.

-Can I stay at the dormitory also before the Summer University programme begins or after it ends?
+Can I stay at the dormitory before the Summer University programme begins or after it ends?

 Yes, you can.
 We can arrange it for you in advance.
 If you tell us soon enough, there should be no problem booking the accommodation according to your wishes.
 If you decide to prolong your stay once you are in Prague, we will try to arrange it for you too; however, we can´t promise that there will be free places available.